 Answer: The word Christos is found at least 569 times in the Greek language version of the New Testament.
 It is almost always translated as "Christ," in reference to Jesus, such as in Matthew 1:1, Mark 1:1, Luke 2:11 and so on.

 Christos means, based on Strong's Concordance (#G5547), the Messiah or the anointed One.
 This title can only refer to Jesus, the Messiah sent by God to save man from his sins.

-An allusion to the title of CHRISTOS is made when a person is anointed with oil in order to be made king.
-Samuel did this with David when he was first chosen to be king while the prior king, Saul, was very much still alive (see 1Samuel 16:12 - 13).
-Hence, being the 'Anointed One' meant, among other things, that Christ was to be a king (John 18:37; Luke 1:31 - 33).
+An allusion to this title, as used for Jesus, is made when a person is anointed with oil in order to be made king.
+Samuel did this with David when he was first chosen to be king while the prior king, Saul, was very much still alive (1Samuel 16:12 - 13).
+Hence, being the 'Anointed One' meant, among other things, that the Lord was to be a king (John 18:37, Luke 1:31 - 33).

 We find, however, in the Gospel of John (John 18:36) that Jesus explained that His kingdom was not of this world.
 This meant that he would not make Himself king by human means, such as when He withdrew from a crowd that wanted to make Him their ruler by their force (John 16:15).